merrillmckee/lightning-ai-demonstration/README.md

 From `PyTorch`, we use the built-in MNIST dataset, we use its utilties to architect the fully connected neural network with 1 hidden layer, and we use its Adam optimizer.
 From its related library, `torchmetrics`, we track the network's training and validation accuracy.

 Finally, outside of the notebook, we can optionally run `TensorBoard` to visualize the training progress with metrics.
+Here is an example window pane from Tensorboard showing the validation accuracy of two runs.
+This simple network can achieve accuracy over 98%.

 ![title](images/tensorboard.png)